isomerpages/moe-nanchiauhigh/_our-talent-development/Applied Learning Programme (ALP).md

 **Programme Objectives**

-The programme provides the students the opportunity and platform to connect academic knowledge, scientific and engineering skills with the real world, to link knowledge across various skill-based subject disciplines (in particular, subjects such as Maths, Sciences and Design & Technology), to stretch the imagination and apply the skills in authentic settings of scientific research and industries and to appreciate the relevance and values of STEAM learning in class and develop Science Disciplined Mind and 21CC skills ( Critical thinking,  Collaboration, Communication) and to achieve stronger motivation and purpose to acquire knowledge and skills in Science and Technology.
+The programme provides the students the opportunity and platform to connect academic knowledge, scientific and engineering skills with the real world, to link knowledge across various skill-based subject disciplines (in particular, subjects such as Maths, Sciences and Design &amp; Technology), to stretch the imagination and apply the skills in authentic settings of scientific research and industries and to appreciate the relevance and values of STEAM learning in class and develop Science Disciplined Mind and 21CC skills ( Critical thinking,&nbsp; Collaboration, Communication) and to achieve stronger motivation and purpose to acquire knowledge and skills in Science and Technology.

-**Tier 1: Secondary One Applied Learning Programme (basic) (Electronics) Module in Semester One**
+**Tier 1: Secondary One&nbsp;Applied Learning Programme (basic) (Electronics) Module in Semester One**

 In Semester 1, Secondary 1 students are exposed to the basics of electronics components related to health sciences and health care technology using Arduino microprocessors.
 They have the fortnightly, 90-minutes lessons over the course of one semester.
 In each lesson, students work in groups of 2 to complete a series of components construction and circuits building tasks as well as programming assignments in class.

-In Secondary One, students are taught Arduino Coding & Electronics, 3D-printing & 3D pens, and Design Thinking.
+In Secondary One, students are taught Arduino Coding &amp; Electronics, 3D-printing &amp; 3D pens, and Design Thinking.
 They are to understand and apply the Design Thinking Concepts throughout the whole duration of the programme.